TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/NeuroMod Matlab Version/Modules/7. Autorun Manager/Functions/README.txt

 % specified in the config file selected
 % 3.
 Data: main data structure
 % 4. nRecordings: double, max number of folder iterated through
-% 5.
-LoadedData: true if data is loaded, false if not (not loaded here!)

 %Outputs:
 % 1.
 Data: main data structure